Joseon–United States Treaty of 1882

-A Treaty of Peace, Amity, Commerce and Navigation (조·미수호통상조약, Hanja: 朝美修好通商條約), also known as the Shufeldt Treaty, was negotiated between representatives of the United States and Korea in 1882.
+A Treaty of Peace, Amity, Commerce and Navigation between the United States of America and the Kingdom of Corea or Chosen, also known as the Shufeldt Treaty, was negotiated between United States and Korea’s Joseon dynasty in 1882.

-The treaty was written in English and Hanja, with the final draft being accepted at Chemulpo (present day Incheon) near the Korean capital of Hanseong (now Seoul) in April and May 1884.
+The treaty's final draft was accepted at Chemulpo (present day Incheon) near the Korean capital of Hanseong (now Seoul) in April and May 1884.
 It was Korea's first treaty with a western nation.
 After the United States assented to the Taft–Katsura agreement, the intervention clause was effectively nullified.

 Background

 In 1876, Korea established a trade treaty with Japan after Japanese ships approached Ganghwado and, following the Ganghwa Island incident, threatened to open fire on the Korean capital city.
 Treaty negotiations with the U.S. and with several European countries were made possible by the completion of this initial Japanese overture.

 Negotiations with Qing were a significant feature of the process which resulted in this treaty.
 The Chinese played a significant role in the treaty negotiation, although Korea was an independent country at the time, which was explicitly mentioned in the treaty.